 I was able to help them understand that their situation was not a crisis; it was a stage for growth in their relationship.

-Most people think it is mainly difficult for the mother, but research suggests that is also a challenge for the father.
-Marital relationship researcher, Dr. Gottman, states that 67% of couples report a decrease in marital satisfaction during the baby’s first three years.
+Most people think it is mainly difficult for the mother, but research suggests that it is also challenging for the father.
+Marital relationship researcher Dr. Gottman states that 67% of couples report decreased marital satisfaction during the baby’s first three years.

 In therapy, they learned how to deal with these challenges as a team, not adversaries.
-Also, they were able to show appreciation for the effort that each of them was doing for the baby.
-I guided them to review their own expectations about parenthood and gender roles, as well as conflict styles.
+Also, they could show appreciation for the effort that each of them was making for the baby.
+I guided them to review their expectations about parenthood and gender roles, as well as conflict styles.

 Also, we discussed strategies to reactivate the passion in their marriage.